ptnghia3502/git-cheat-sheet/README.md

     ```

   * **Setup** </br>
-    Set the name and email that will be attached to your commits and tags </br>
+    Set the name and email that will be attached to your commits and tags (change for suitable with your account) </br>
     ```
     $ git config --global user.name "ptnghia3502"
     $ git config --global user.email "ptnghia3502@gmail.com"